rfabbri/synthcurves-multiview-3d-dataset/README.md

 ascii-20_views-olympus-turntable/src/*.cxx    snapshot of original VXD code used to generate the data ascii-20_views-olympus-turntable/src/*.sce    snapshot of original Scilab code used to validate the data

-Same scheme for the spherical dataset folder: spherical-ascii-100_views-perturb-radius_sigma10-normal_sigma0_01rad-minsep_15deg-no_two_cams_colinear_with_object
+Same naming scheme for the spherical dataset folder: spherical-ascii-100_views-perturb-radius_sigma10-normal_sigma0_01rad-minsep_15deg-no_two_cams_colinear_with_object

 misc/